Sidney Stanley: Stanley's arrest

 Jacob Harris was a supplier of amusement machines whose solicitor also acted for Stanley.
 The solicitor had originally met Stanley through serving a bankruptcy notice on him and had ended up as his attorney.
 The original debtor never got paid.
 Stanley boasted of his surplus import licences and the solicitor advised Harris whom he knew wanted to import pinball machines.
 In July 1948, Harris approached fellow supplier Francis Price with a proposal that they meet with Stanley.
 Stanley claimed that he could bribe Belcher and Financial Secretary to the Treasury Glenvil Hall to obtain licences.
 After canvassing some commercial and political confidantes, Price contacted the police.
 Press speculation intensified.

 On 27 August Stanley asked Gibson to write letters of introduction for his wife, who was about to leave for the US, to some of Gibson's trade union colleagues there.
 Gibson complied and Stanley used the letters to attempt to obtain from HM Treasury foreign currency above the usual allowance.
 Stanley's approach alerted officials to the possibility that he was about to flee the country.
 27 August was also the day when Gibson sent a cheque for GBP500 to Stanley as deposit on a share offer in Gray's Carpets Ltd. Gibson heard nothing more from Stanley.

 Stanley was arrested on 18 October and held in Brixton Prison.
 Spartan though his surroundings were, he was able to order meals from a restaurant and pay another detainee for domestic duties.
-He was bailed on 21 October and returned to his Park Lane flat where his movements were restricted under the Aliens Order 1946.
+He was bailed on 21 October and returned to his Park Lane flat where his movements were restricted under the Aliens Order 1946 (SR&O 1946/395).